 - After your submission is accepted, you are required to:

 (1) send your abstract or completed full paper in the required conference format

 (2) make your full payment first and register.

 - At least one of the authors must register for the conference, otherwise, the paper or abstract will not be published in the conference proceedings.

-- Please note that prospective attendees will be allowed to present a maximum of three research studies.
+- Please note that prospective attendees will be allowed to present a maximum of two research studies.